 The Alerts icon provides a visual cue when you have timed activities approaching that you can click to act upon.

-Clicking the Help and Resources icon provides you quick access to Contact Us, visit our Google Forum, access our Helpdesk, receive Remote Technical Support, submit a Help Ticket, Suggest a Feature or Enhancement, check out Tailwag Release Notes or Download the latest version of Retriever for Tailwag:
+Clicking the Help and Resources icon provides you quick access to Contact Us, visit our Google Forum, access our Helpdesk, receive Remote Technical Support, submit a Help Ticket, Suggest a Feature or Enhancement, check out Tailwag Release Notes, sign up for our monthly newsletter or Download the latest version of Retriever for Tailwag:

 The first thing you'll see here is your Redtail username (blurred in the example above).
 You'll then see a series of clickable menu items.